jamesmh/Injector.js/README.md

 ## Installation

-Include /dist/injector.js if you just want to compiled version.
+Include "/dist/injector.js" if you just want the compiled version.

-If you want to import the ES6 module into your project then reference /src/injector.js.
-Here's an example taken from /src/index.js:
+If you want to import the ES6 module into your project then reference "/src/injector.js."
+Here's an example taken from the internal entry file "/src/index.js":

 ```javascript
 import { Injector } from "./injector";